abdullahomran9/-NCA-otcc-effectiveness-evaluation/results/Heat Maps/HEATMAPS.md

 ## Contents

-- `NIST_heatmap.png`: Heatmap for NIST SP 800-82
+- `Nist_800_82_Mappings`: Heatmap for NIST SP 800-82 in png and svg format
-- `IEC62443_heatmap.png`: Heatmap for IEC 62443
+- `IEC_62443_Mappings`: Heatmap for IEC 62443 in png and svg format
-- `NCA_OTCC_heatmap.png`: Heatmap for NCA OTCC (Saudi National Cybersecurity Authority Operational Technology Cybersecurity Controls)
+- `Nca_Otcc_Mappings`: Heatmap for NCA OTCC (Saudi National Cybersecurity Authority Operational Technology Cybersecurity  Controls) in png and svg format

 ## Overview